 In the steps described below, use the information from the Value column of the Outputs tab to configure your PCF installation.

-Log into the Pivotal Network and click on Ops Manager.
+Log in to the Pivotal Network and click Pivotal Cloud Foundry Ops Manager.

-From the Releases dropdown, select the release you wish to install.
+From the Releases dropdown, select the release to install.

 Select Pivotal Cloud Foundry Ops Manager for AWS to download the

 OpsManagerx.x.xonAWSFulfillmentInstructions.pdffile.
 This document lists AMI IDs for Pivotal Ops Manager for specific regions.